SMI/dicompixelanon/README.md

 # Usage

+Environment variables

+* `$SMI_ROOT` - this will be used to find data and configuration files
+* `$PACS_ROOT` - this will be used to find DICOM files (e.g. if a path to a DICOM file is relative, and the file cannot be found, then PACS_ROOT will be prepended)
+* `export HF_HUB_OFFLINE=1` if using `flair` inside a safe haven without internet access, to prevent it from trying to download models from huggingface (and crashing when it can't connect).

+Setup

 * Create a Python virtual environment and activate it
 * Create a config file directory `$SMI_ROOT/data` (you can set `$SMI_ROOT` anywhere)
 * Install all of the Python requirements (see below)
 * Copy `data/ocr_whitelist_regex.txt` into `$SMI_ROOT/data/dicompixelanon/ocr_whitelist_regex.txt` if required for dicom_redact
 * Build the DicomPixelAnon library, see the instructions in the `src/library` directory
 * Install the DicomPixelAnon wheel into the virtual environment

-* Now you can run the applications:
+Now you can run the applications:
-  - dcmaudit, if you want to view a DICOM file and manually curate a database of rectangles
+ * dcmaudit, if you want to view a DICOM file and manually curate a database of rectangles
-  - dicom_ocr, if you want to run OCR on a DICOM file and store the results in a database
+ * dicom_ocr, if you want to run OCR on a DICOM file and store the results in a database
-  - dicom_redact, if you want to redact the DICOM file based on the rectangles in the database
+ * dicom_redact, if you want to redact the DICOM file based on the rectangles in the database
-  - dicom_pixel_anon, to run both ocr and redact together
+ * dicom_pixel_anon, to run both ocr and redact together

 # Sample data